 Based on the settings of your hosts file that has been intentionally modified by the user will still trigger this detection.
 In such cases, you can exclude the hosts file from further scanning.
 To do so:

 The hosts file will be excluded from subsequent scanning and appear in the product's Excluded Applications list.

 The exclusion can be reversed by removing the file from the Excluded Applications list in the future, at your own discretion.

-You may also refer to F-Secure Knowledge Base Article: How do I exclude a modified hosts file from scanning? for additional information on excluding files from scanning.
+You may also refer to F-Secure Community: How to allow a quarantined hosts file and exclude the file from scanning for additional information on excluding files from scanning.

 A False Positive is when a file is incorrectly detected as harmful, usually because its code or behavior resembles known harmful programs.
 A False Positive will usually be fixed in a subsequent database update without any action needed on your part.
 If you wish, you may also: